MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 1. Perform geospatial analytics with user defined functions.
 Use the [Geospatial Analytics](/azure/data-explorer/kusto/query/geospatial-grid-systems) functions to convert coordinates to a suitable grid system and perform aggregations on the data.

 1. The fleet metadata table reflects changes on the vehicle metadata and configuration.
-The **Fleet metadata last known values** materialized view shows the latest state of the vehicle fleet.
+The **Fleet metadata last known values** materialized view shows the latest state of the vehicle fleet based on a last-time modified column.

 ### Components